3.1 Matrix

 #> [2,] 0 1

 To apply a function on all elements of a matrix, you can directly use the function on the matrix object as if it is a vector.
-The result is equivalent to first convert the matrix into a vector using as.vector() and apply the function on the vector.
+The result is equivalent to first convert the matrix into a vector using as.vector() and then apply the function on the vector.

 sum(x)